Polenta Casserole au Gratin Recipe

 Posted on 25th of May, 2011 by Lévana

-Please ignore those insipid cooked polenta rolls you find in the supermarket: Making the polenta base takes minutes, and is the bulk of the work for this delicious dish, which will serve a good dozen guests!
-Au Gratin just means it is topped with a crust: Yum!
+For this polenta casserole and all other polenta dishes, please ignore those insipid cooked polenta rolls you find in the supermarket: Making the polenta base takes minutes, and is the bulk of the work for this delicious dish, which will serve a good dozen guests!
+Polenta Casserole au Gratin just means it is topped with a crust: Yum!

 This is only one of the wonderful polenta possiblities: You will love to explore them, as it is not only delicious but very nutritious, and gluten-free to boot.
 You can:

 - Eat the polenta as is, hot and un-assembled (in other words, only the first step of the recipe) as the grain for a main course.

 - Thin it with a little water, garlic and minced basil, maybe a couple diced tomatoes for a great soup

 - Cut the cooled polenta in cubes or triangles and put it right under your broiler flame

 - Make other fillings: Roasted diced vegetables (mushrooms, eggplant, red pepper, fennel, artichoke hearts, etc…..